-The program is free and open to the public, and visitors are welcome to browse the Museum for 30 minutes before and after the program.
-All persons interested in area history are invited to attend.
-For more information, call the Museum at 740-393-5247.
+The program is free and open to the public, and all persons, families and children are invited to attend.
+Visitors may tour the Museum for an hour before and after the presentation.
+For more information, call 740-393-5247 or 740-397-3503.

 This is one of the best kept secrets of Knox County.
 If you're a local history enthusiast, you should definitely check out the museum.
 The museum director is very knowledgeable and can tell you just about anything you'd want to know about the county.
 If he doesn't know the answer, he can help you find out.